rcandell/5GRobotControl/README.md

 # Dependencies
 This code requires Boost 1.84 or compatible.
 The software design utilizes the program_options and asio libraries from Boost.

+CodeBlocks was used as an IDE.
+The user is free to use whatever toolchain that he is comfortable with.